 And at my co-working space, I couldn’t hear anything at all.
 The hum was drowned out by our aggressive air conditioner.

-In other words, an absolute five-star.
+In other words, an absolute five-star as far as noise is concerned.
 Just like portability.

 Am I using a sensible phrase?
 What I mean is, how long does it take for the Starke Living Air Purifier to “clean” a typical size room?

 Well, I don’t live or work in a toxic dumpsite, and I can’t see pollutants, and so I have to resort to a … cigarette test.
 After a shameful puff in my bathroom (around 3m square), I left the unit on at automatic fan speed and rechecked 5 minutes later.
 The burning smell was mostly gone, mostly.
 The air purity indicator had also returned to green.

 Going by this crude experiment, I dare say the purifier wouldn’t need more than half an hour (?) to do its magic with a typical bedroom?
 If I interpreted the official website right, I believe this is thanks to the 360-degree air circulation ability.

 I have to repeat this once more.
 The star selling point of the Starke Living Air Purifier is its portability.

 You might not intend for it to ever leave your home, but you’d still appreciate its lightweight mobility and the lack of need for a constant power supply.
 Needless to say, I found it great to bring into rooms without direct power supply too.
 Such as the bathroom?
 The storeroom?
 Or crowded corners of the bedroom?

 And despite its compact size, most functions that I’d expect from an air purifier are available, with controls easy enough to figure out.

 If any, I think the only downside is that it takes a while to charge.
 (According to the documentation, 7 hours for a full charge) Luckily, it doesn’t appear that power-hungry too.
 On auto mode, I used it for an hour and the battery level dropped less than 10 percent.